We believe dividend reinvestment is a compounding accelerator and that dividend growth stocks should play a key part in a retirement income strategy.

 Account B however, with its steadily reinvested dividends, grew by 11.79% annually (a little more than 2% better average annual compounding), for a much, much larger final balance of $109,940.
 That’s $49,368 more dollars, an astounding $81.5% more money from just a bit over 2% higher rate of return over just less than 25 years.
 And all you had to do to get it, was reinvest your dividends!

 This is obviously just one example.
 But the advantage of reinvesting dividends holds up well for a well-diversified portfolio of high quality dividend growth stocks.
 This is why the cornerstone of our investing strategy capitalizes on this simple but powerful mathematical fact: Dividend Reinvestment is a Compounding Accelerator.
 We explore this in our proprietary research paper, Deliberate Dividend-Growth Investing for Rising Income and Capital Growth.

 Percentage-wise, gaining a few percentage points by reinvesting dividends may look good, but not necessarily jaw-dropping.
 But when that difference is compounded over time and translated into dollars, dividend reinvestment starts to look like a spectacular strategy.

 Especially in today’s environment of increased stock market volatility and still relatively low fixed-income yields, a dividend reinvesting strategy built with high quality dividend-growth stocks may make a major difference in your ability to accumulate the assets necessary for a comfortable retirement.

 While recognizing that dividend reinvestment is a compounding accelerator, building such a strategy involves the ability to research and identify individual stocks and manage them in a properly diversified portfolio.
 If you would like help implementing a dividend growth strategy in your investment and retirement accounts, we may be able to help.
-Investment management, is just part of what we do.
-Contact us for more information.

 Source: Intelligent Capitalworks; Bloomberg